aatack/Optimall/README.md

 data Node a = Node NodeType [Int] (Maybe a)
 ```

-The first parameter is the type of the node, which is defined as
+The first parameter is the type of the node, which is defined as:

 ```
 data NodeType = Input | Output | Parameter Int | Custom String